 - 1 teaspoon pure vanilla extract

-Slowly add the flour mixture, beating until just combined.
-Add all but 1/3 cup of mix-ins (those will be reserved for pressing on top), stir until well combined.
+- Slowly add the flour mixture, beating until just combined.
+Add 1-½ cups of mix-ins (reserving the rest for pressing on top of the cookies), stir until well combined.

 - Place the baking sheets on wire racks and allow the cookies to cool completely.